xcart/xcart-docs/_pages/kb_en/multivendor/trusted_nontrusted_vendors/trusted_nontrusted_admin_experience/index.md

 Find out how a store administrator can:

    * Activate the addon "Trusted/Non-trusted vendors" to enable the moderation of new products added by individual vendors.
-See {% link "Activating the Trusted/Non-trusted vendors addon" ref_6jpz9PXe %}
+See {% link "Activating the Trusted/Non-trusted Vendors Addon" ref_6jpz9PXe %}

    * Give individual vendors a trusted/non-trusted status to specify who can add new products to the catalog without moderation, and who must submit new products for approval by the store administrator before they get published.
-See {% link "Managing the trusted/non-trusted status of vendors" ref_2ETaFqTV %}
+See {% link "Managing the Trusted/Non-trusted Status of Vendors" ref_2ETaFqTV %}

    * Approve or decline the publication of new products created by non-trusted vendors.
-See {% link "Reviewing the products of non-trusted vendors" ref_5G96zfLj %}
+See {% link "Reviewing the Products of Non-trusted Vendors" ref_5G96zfLj %}

    * Find vendor products by their publication status.
-See {% link "Finding products by their publication status" ref_3ge43cA0 %}
+See {% link "Finding Products by Their Publication Status" ref_3ge43cA0 %}

    * Adjust the email notifications sent to vendors after their product is approved or declined.
-See {% link "Managing email notifications for the Trusted/Non-trusted vendors addon" ref_2x7CPLIC %}
+See {% link "Managing Email Notifications for the Trusted/Non-trusted Vendors Addon" ref_2x7CPLIC %}